 Disclaimer!
-ElitePersonalFinance don’t give any legal advice.
-The article is written only to get a basic information on your taxes.
-We can’t be help responsible for any incorrect activity, that lead you some legal problems.
-We highly recommend that you get advice from experts when it comes for legal stuff.
+ElitePersonalFinance doesn’t give any legal advice.
+The article is written only to get a piece of basic information on your taxes.
+We can’t be held responsible for any incorrect activity, leading to some legal problems.
+We highly recommend that you get advice from experts regarding legal stuff.

-Here are a few questions you can ask yourself that will help you answer that question!
+Here are a few questions you can ask yourself!

-If you are a traditional individual or family that only has one or two W-9 forms to file for your taxes, you are probably safe going after it alone.
-However, if you had multiple streams of income throughout the year, things might get a little bit complicated.
+If you are a traditional individual or family that has only one or two W-9 forms to file for your taxes, you are probably safe going after it alone.
+However, if you had multiple income streams throughout the year, things might get a little bit complicated.

-Second streams of income can look like a second job, side hustle, prize winnings, or small side jobs.
-If there was an instance throughout the year where you made $600.00 or more from a source other than your primary employment you will need to file that income on your taxes.
-In order to do so, you will need to know what forms to fill out and how to categorize that income.
+Second income streams can look like a second job, side hustle, prize winnings, or small side jobs.
+If there were an instance throughout the year where you made $600.00 or more from a source other than your primary employment, you would need to file that income on your taxes.
+To do so, you will need to know what forms to fill out and how to categorize that income.

 If you aren’t sure how your extra income should be filed, it might be time to talk to a CPA.

-As a business owner, there are a lot of tax laws that you need to understand that won’t impact a personal tax filing.
-First and foremost, you’ll need to know what type of business you are taxed as.
-Did you know that as an LLC you can choose between being taxed as a sole-proprietor or an s-corp?
+As a business owner, you need to understand many tax laws that won’t impact a personal tax filing.
+First and foremost, you’ll need to know what type of business you are taxed for.
+Did you know that as an LLC, you can choose between being taxed as a sole-proprietor or an s-corp?

-Being a business owner is not an easy task, especially at tax season.
-That is why if you are in business for yourself talking to a CPA is a great place to start understanding what you need to know.
-And, if you take the time to organize all of your information throughout the year with an online expense management or accounting system the process will be much easier!
+Being a business owner is not easy, especially during the tax season.
+That is why if you are in business for yourself, talking to a CPA is a great place to start understanding what you need to know.
+If you take the time to organize all of your information throughout the year with online expense management or accounting system, the process will be much easier!

 You might be surprised to find out that you don’t have to be a business owner to have itemized deductions on your taxes.
 If you have a mortgage or home interest, made charitable donations, or had extreme medical expenses throughout the past year, itemizing is most likely the best choice for you.

-The bottom line when it comes to filing taxes is understanding the time it takes to do them yourself or the money that it will cost if you want to have the luxury of someone else doing them for you.
+When it comes to filing taxes, the bottom line is understanding the time it takes to do them yourself or the money that it will cost if you want to have the luxury of someone else doing them for you.

-To hire a CPA to do your personal taxes you should expect a base price around $175.00.
-Any additional forms that you need to file or extra itemization will add to that price tag.
-Most online tax platforms are under $100 for state and federal filings, but they don’t offer the same expertise as a CPA.
-If you want to take on your taxes yourself and do them right, set aside quite a few hours of free time to get everything organized and filed correctly.
+To hire a CPA to do your personal taxes, you should expect a base price of around $175.
+Any additional forms you need to file or extra itemization will add to that price tag.
+Most online tax platforms are under $100 for state and federal filings, but they don’t offer the same CPA expertise.
+If you want to take on your taxes yourself and do them right, you should set aside quite a few hours of free time to get everything organized and filed correctly.

-In the end, your taxes are responsibility and you need to make the decision that is best for you.
+In the end, your taxes are your responsibility, and you need to make the decision that is best for you.
 Just remember that tax day is April 17.
-And, whether you like it or not, your tax deadline rolls around every year and the best thing to do is be prepared and file on time!
+And, whether you like it or not, your tax deadline rolls around every year, and the best thing to do is be prepared and file on time!